What is Echolalia?: Its Purpose and What It Means

 The word echolalia comes from the Greek word “echo” meaning echo and “lalia” meaning speech.
 This refers to the unsolicited repeating of the same words or phrases that someone else has said.
 It’s automatic and effortless almost a type of imitation similar to what parrots do.
 It is part of normal language development but like all child development stages, it has a beginning and an end.
 Children who are learning to speak use this type of mimic to communicate.
 They use it because they haven’t yet obtained or developed all the vowel and/or consonants needed to pronounce an entire word.
 Mimicking these sounds can help them experiment and develop language.
 For example, if you ask a one-year-old child “Do you want a cookie?” he might repeat “cookie” or “ooki”.
 He doesn’t say yes yet, however, he is communicating he indeed does want the cookie by echoing the answer.
 As they advance in age, so does their language and vocabulary, therefore, the use of echoing or repeating declines.

 See more about the Piaget Theory on childhood development

 Echolalia is a normal part of development around 1-2 years old because that’s when children are learning to communicate.
 Around 2 years old, children will start using more complex ways of communicating and they might only use echoing when complex questions are asked, however, they shouldn’t only be using imitated speech to talk anymore.
 They should be using their own remarks and expressions to communicate.
 By the age of 3, echolalia should be minimal to nonexistent.
 Children at this stage are capable of expressing their own thoughts through simple sentences in order to communicate with the world around them.

-Language delays, particularly echolalia, can be associated with different disorders, including autism, Tourette’s, dementia, etc. which we will mention later in this article.
+Language delays, particularly echolalia, can be associated with different disorders, including autism (some say echolalia is the autism language), Tourette’s, dementia, etc. which we will mention later in this article.

 Types of Echolalia